ShivamKGate/agentic-deep-researcher/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Please open an issue or pull request on the GitHub repository.

 ---

+## Future Implementations

+- **Full Async & Reactive Pipeline**
+  Convert all research steps (web search, analysis, writing) to non-blocking async operations with event-driven scheduling and responsive I/O for improved throughput.

+- **Enhanced Error Handling & Retry Mechanisms**
+  Implement granular retry strategies, circuit-breaker patterns, backoff policies, and comprehensive structured logging to handle transient and persistent failures at each step.

+- **Memory Agent**
+  Introduce a dedicated agent to capture and persist conversational context and research state into the LLM’s memory store for long-term continuity through the agents' sequential run.

+- **Feedback Agent**
+  Add an agent to validate and refine outputs from each agent in parallel by comparing raw results against quality criteria and user feedback loops before final drafting.

+- **Cleaner & Customizable Outputs**
+  Introduce configurable Markdown templates, support for HTML/PDF exports, and user-defined formatting options for polished, presentation-ready reports.

+---